 While avoiding the credit score hit that comes with a hard inquiry is a nice perk, it’s far outweighed by the limitations of soft inquiry credit cards.
-They may allow you to be more liberal with your card applications, but the small number of cards you can get with only a soft credit pull tend to be secured cards that carry fees or other less-than-ideal restrictions.
+They may allow you to be more liberal with your card applications, but the small number of cards you can get with only a soft credit pull tend to be secured ones that carry fees or other less-than-ideal restrictions.

 If you need to build credit, you can find plenty of secured cards that charge no annual fee, earn cash back rewards and even graduate to unsecured cards with responsible use.
 Your score may temporarily drop by a few points when you apply for these cards, but they should offer better value in the long run.

 If you were already considering a card and it happens to require only a soft credit inquiry, all the better.
-But in most cases, it won’t make sense to go out of your way to look for a soft pull credit card.
+But in most cases, it won’t make sense to go out of your way to look for a soft pull card.
 Instead, stick to soft inquiry credit card preapproval and only apply for the cards that best fit your financial needs and credit profile.

-And remember: In the world of credit cards, hard pulls are just the price of admission.
+Remember: In the world of credit cards, hard pulls are just the price of admission.

 There are few card options available if you’re looking to avoid a hard pull, but they may be useful if you have bad credit or a limited credit history and want to protect your score.